peterussell/peterussell.github.io_old/_posts/2017-01-10-update-2-ir-checkride.md

 **Climbing**

-A bit more training and a bit less drinking beer (boo) is paying off, I climbed my first - ever - V7 indoors last week.
+A bit more training and a bit less drinking beer (boo) is paying off, I climbed my first *ever* V7 indoors last week.
 I've been working a second which should go in the next session or two.
 Progress.

 I've also been asking around about outdoor spots, and signed up to the